• Skip to main content

 Test How Your Site Appears on Mobile Devices Using this Easy Tool

 It's easy to determine whether your website is Mobile Responsive.
-Studio Press's Mobile Responsive Design Testing Tool allows you to plug in your web address and instantly view your site as it appears on the several different sizes of screens (there is a scroll bar to scroll right).
+Mobile responsive testing tools and websites like Am I Responsive allow you to plug in your web address and instantly view your site as it appears on the several different sizes of screens.

 Check out your website, and also take a moment to look at other websites.
 It's instantly apparent who's Mobile Responsive and who's not!